-22. Taiwan
+23. Taiwan

-• Starting from 1 May 2017, for foreign e-commerce operators (FECOs) who have no fixed place of business in Taiwan and provide e-commerce services to domestic individuals, such FECOs shall register for the VAT purpose in Taiwan if their annual business-to-consumer (B2C) sales amount exceed NTD480,000.
+Status Starting from 1 May 2017, for foreign e-commerce operators (FECOs) who have no fixed place of business in Taiwan and provide e-commerce services to domestic individuals, such FECOs shall register for the VAT purpose in Taiwan if their annual business-to-consumer (B2C) sales amount exceed NTD480,000.
+Please note that this threshold has been increased to NTD600,000 effective from 7 April 2025.
 The VAT will be computed based on an applicable tax rate of 5% and shall be filed on a bimonthly basis.
 Following the regulation above, FECOs should issue cloud government uniformed invoices (GUIs - formal VAT invoices in Taiwan) to domestic purchasers starting from 2019.
 FECOs that fail to issue cloud GUIs would be imposed penalties after 1 January 2020.
-E-commerce services sold to individuals (B2C transactions) in Taiwan are defined as below: Services provided via internet with the download or storage onto computers or mobile devices Services provided via internet without the download or storage onto computers or mobile devices Services provided via internet or other electronic methods 5% (VAT rate) of gross revenues for the e-commerce services sold to individuals (B2C transactions) in Taiwan, which is a VAT levied on FECOs generating B2C revenues in Taiwan.
-FECOs shall register for the VAT purpose in Taiwan if their annual B2C sales amount exceed NTD480,000.
-Thus, if the annual B2C sales amount does not exceed NTD480,000, the FECOs do not need to register for the VAT purpose in Taiwan and file/pay the VAT.
-FECOs shall register for the VAT purpose in Taiwan if their annual B2C sales amount exceeds NTD480,000.
-Thus, if the annual B2C sales amount does not exceed NTD480,000, the FECOs do not need to register for the VAT purpose in Taiwan and file/pay the VAT.
-1 May 2017 Taiwan's uniform invoice regulations require action by foreign e-commerce operators (29 Jan 2019) Taiwan issues ruling on new tax guidelines on cross-border e-commerce transaction (4 May 2017) Taiwan issues new tax guidelines on cross-border e-commerce transactions to be effective from 1 May 2017 (22 March 2017)
+Scope E-commerce services sold to individuals (B2C transactions) in Taiwan are defined as below: Services provided via internet with the download or storage onto computers or mobile devices Services provided via internet without the download or storage onto computers or mobile devices Services provided via internet or other electronic methods Rate 5% (VAT rate) of gross revenues for the e-commerce services sold to individuals (B2C transactions) in Taiwan, which is a VAT levied on FECOs generating B2C revenues in Taiwan.
+Thresholds FECOs shall register for the VAT purpose in Taiwan if their annual B2C sales amount exceed NTD480,000 (NTD600,000 effective from 7 April 2025).
+Thus, if the annual B2C sales amount does not exceed NTD600,000, the FECOs do not need to register for the VAT purpose in Taiwan and file/pay the VAT.
+Exclusions FECOs shall register for the VAT purpose in Taiwan if their annual B2C sales amount exceeds NTD480,000 (NTD600,000 effective from 7 April 2025).
+Thus, if the annual B2C sales amount does not exceed NTD600,000, the FECOs do not need to register for the VAT purpose in Taiwan and file/pay the VAT.
+Effective date Initially 1 May 2017; updated on 7 April 2025 EY Global Tax Alerts Taiwan's uniform invoice regulations require action by foreign e-commerce operators (29 Jan 2019) Taiwan issues ruling on new tax guidelines on cross-border e-commerce transaction (4 May 2017) Taiwan issues new tax guidelines on cross-border e-commerce transactions to be effective from 1 May 2017 (22 March 2017)